SavannahHQ/docs/admin/webhooks.md

 # Webhooks

 > WARNING: Webhooks are a beta feature and subject to change.
-To start using them contact info@savannahhq.vom
+To start using them contact info@savannahhq.com

 Webhooks allow you to send data to an external system whenever something changes within Savannah.